 We knew it wouldn’t be easy and were determined not to be returning home with a ‘DNF’.
 In reality, that’s the most likely odds for any Le Mans endurance entry, at any level.
 While we knew we were setting out with the right attitude, we honestly didn’t quite expect to do as well as we did.

 From a field of 72 cars, we finished 2nd in the scratch and 3rd in the index of performance.
-Dave Dennett set a best lap time of 5m 54s, which, as it turns out, is an all time record for a 356 at Le Mans!
-How about that?
+Dave Dennett set a best lap time of 5m 54s, which, as it turns out, is an all-time lap record for a 356 at Le Mans!
 Dave can’t really tell you how it feels and is still pretty modest about it but we think there is no better testament to the skills of the man who not only heads up the company but wields the tools and was sitting behind the wheel at the time.
-Well ok, there was probably something more to it than just sitting there.

 With snow piling up outside the workshop door, our Le Mans Classic 2010 result really does seem like a distant summer memory; but the good news is that Dave and the DSD team are available, as ever, to prepare your car for your own track aspirations next season – or to simply sort out that list of little issues on the road car that you’ve been leaving ’til the winter.